 - If a team only has two players eligible to play in a match, the player with the highest skill level must be in the third spot.
 The remaining player may choose the first or second spot, and the team will forfeit the spot in the rotation left vacant.

 - Each team is limited to one coaching time-out per game.
-If a player is not at the table shooting, the team members can converse freely without being charged with a coaching timeout.

 - Alternate between 8-Ball & 9-Ball racks, starting with 8-Ball.

 - Each individual rack is worth one team point.

 - Team Captains flip a coin to decide who must declare their three players for the match first.
 Winner of the flip has the choice of declaring first or having the opposing Team Captain choose first.